 Ryhope – Ryhope is between Sunderland and Seaham and has a number of marks of interest to sea anglers.
 Marks such the Target and the Manholes can be fished at low water, but much of the fishing here is done over high water from cliff edges and cliff tops – most of the marks around Ryhope Dene involve this type of fishing.
 Many anglers fish the Target when the tide is low and then move up the the cliffs as the tide comes in.
 Some good winter cod and whiting are caught here, along with various flatfish, coalfish, silver eels and the chance of a summer bass.
 The ground is snaggy here and be aware that many of the low water marks can get cut off by the incoming tide.
 View this area on Google Maps by clicking here.

-Seaham North Pier – The North Pier at Seaham is a great mark but is accessible only to club members (this newspaper article has details on becoming a member).
+Seaham North Pier – The North Pier at Seaham is a great mark but access through the gate is restricted to fishing club members (although the first section of the pier can be accessed and fished without passing through the gate).
 Mackerel shoals are around in the summer and bait fishing will produce cod, flounder, dab, whiting, and coalfish.
 Some species which are fairly unusual for the North East of England are also caught here with lesser-spotted dogfish turning up, as well as a number of different types of ray.
 At the time of writing (2012) Seaham South Pier is closed to anglers and anglers found fishing the South Pier or trying to gain access could potentially be prosecuted.
 View this area on Google Maps here.

 Chemical Beach, Seaham – This striking-looking beach gets its name from the Seaham Chemical Works which were nearby but closed down in the 1800s.
 This mark is seen to fish best for winter species such as cod, whiting, winter flounder, coalfish and dab being caught on squid, ragworm, lugworm, mackerel and frozen peeler crab baits.
 Size 2/0 hooks in a strong pattern are a good choice as they will be able to hook the smaller fish and handle the larger species.
 The seabed around this area is snaggy so rotten bottoms are a good idea.
 Summer is seen as less productive, but some cod stay around all year, as do flatfish species, and there is also some chance of catching a bass or pollock to bottom fished ragworm, mackerel or peeler crab baits.
 Fishing around the huge rock on the beach (known locally as the stack) is seen as one of the best places to fish.
 Be aware that there is a steep climb to access the beach which some anglers may find difficult, and the uneven surface and rock stack, woodern piles and boulders which litter the beach mean that this is not the most comfortable of places to fish, and on big tides the sea can come right up to the base of the cliffs.
 An unusual British record shore caught fish came from this mark, with a Pacific saury (a very close relative of the Atlantic saury which is sold as bait in UK fishing tackle shops as bluey) of 5oz 4dr caught here by A. Woods in 1994.
 View this area on Google Maps here.